Multi-unit Auction over a Social Network: A New Multi-Unit Diffusion Auction

 Lemma~\ref{lem:weak efficiency} describes how MUDAN may fail to achieve optimal social welfare: There exists a buyer $i\in B\setminus B^*$ who has a high (top-$m$) valuation.
 This motivates us to define the following weakened notion of efficiency.

 \begin{definition} Let $\SW_{\wopt}$ denote the sum of the top-$m$ valuations among buyers in $B^*$.
 A mechanism $\M$ is {\em $\epsilon$-weakly efficient} if for any global profile $\theta'$, we have $\SW(\theta') \geq \epsilon \SW_{\wopt}$. \end{definition} Weak efficiency means achieving the highest social welfare among the explored buyers.
 By Lemma~\ref{lem:weak efficiency}, MUDAN selects the buyer with the highest valuation from $A$ as a winner, thus achieving $1/m$-weak efficiency.
-For the case of single-unit auction (i.e., $m=1$), MUDAN achieves social welfare at least as high as the classic IDM mechanism \cite{li2017mechanism}.
-On the contrary, the only currently-known IC multi-unit diffusion auction mechanism, LDM-Tree, may produce outcomes for the single-unit case that are arbitrarily inferior than IDM in terms of social welfare.
-See Appendix~\ref{app:ldm-tree}.
-The theorem below summarises the results above.
+The only currently-known IC multi-unit diffusion auction mechanism, LDM-Tree, may produce outcomes for the single-unit case that are arbitrarily inferior than MUDAN in terms of social welfare.
+See Appendix C.